MicrosoftDocs/PowerShell-Docs/developer/webservices/public-resource-schema.md

 };
 ```

 To declare an entity property as a complex type, you declare it as a `string` type with the `EmbeddedInstance` qualifier, including the name of the complex type.
-The following example hshows the declaration of a property of the `PswsTest_ProcessModule` type declared in the previous example.
+The following example shows the declaration of a property of the `PswsTest_ProcessModule` type declared in the previous example.

 ```csharp
 [Required, EmbeddedInstance("PswsTest_ProcessModule")] String Modules[];